 Our unit was manufactured in August 2023; you can see the label here.

-The Samsung G95NC is a fantastic high-end gaming monitor that has smooth handling and great picture quality thanks to its Mini LED backlighting, deep blacks, and high peak brightness.
-It's also a unique super ultrawide monitor that has a large screen and high resolution, making it the equivalent of placing two 4k, 32-inch monitors side-by-side.
+The Samsung Odyssey Neo G9 is a unique super ultrawide monitor that has a large screen and high resolution, making it the equivalent of placing two 4k, 32-inch monitors side by side.
+While it doesn't have any competition, as there aren't any other monitors with the same size, it delivers great gaming performance and high-end picture quality, similar to most premium monitors.
 That said, it's an expensive monitor requiring a high-end graphics card to take full advantage of it.
 Besides its KVM switch, it doesn't provide a significant advantage over the smaller Samsung Odyssey Neo G9/G95NA S49AG95, and there are some bugs, too, like with its G-SYNC support.
-You can even check out the Samsung Odyssey OLED G9/G95SC S49CG95 if you want a premium monitor with better picture quality and improved motion handling.

 See our recommendations for the best 34-49 inch monitors, the best ultrawide gaming monitors, and the best curved gaming monitors.